 How Can CBD Protect Memory?

 Many different conditions and circumstances can contribute to memory deficits.
-But a few processes appear to set the stage for many of them, such as:
+But a few processes appear to set the stage for many of them.
+These include inflammation, infection and the buildup of harmful proteins like tau or beta amyloid that affect the brain’s cells and neural pathways.

 - Pain control